We may collect a share of sales or other compensation from the links on this page.

 - Walk slowly and put down your heel first.

-It depends, but typically ski boots will last between 50-200 full skiing days – depending on the quality of the boot and how its used (that’s 2.5 – 10 years if you ski 20 days a year).
+It depends, but typically ski boots will last between 50-200 full skiing days – depending on the quality of the boot and how it is used (that’s 2.5 – 10 years if you ski 20 days a year).

 Ski boot liners don’t last as long and you can extend the life of your boot by replacing just the liner.